-Today, information is available for each of the major routes for Europe including maps, hostel information, and details on the towns and villages along the paths.
-Companies are there to plan your routes for you and make all the arrangements.
-The routes are well marked so it is easy to do this on your own.
+Today, information is available for each of the major routes for Europe, including maps, hostel information, and details on the towns and villages along the paths.
+Companies are there to plan your courses for you and make all the arrangements.
+The routes are well marked, so it is easy to do this on your own.
 And, within Spain, you can hike on these trails through absolutely stunning countryside.

 1. Camino Frances

-The French Way, as it is called in English, is the most popular.
-It starts in St Jean Pied de Port on the French side of the Pyrenees and finishes in Santiago passing by the major cities of Pamplona, Burgos and Leon.
-About 780 kms., it usually takes people a month to walk and about 2 weeks to cycle.
-It is a stunner.
+The French Way is the most popular.
+It starts in St Jean Pied de Port on the Pyrenees' French side and finishes in Santiago, passing by Pamplona, Burgos, and Leon's major cities.
+About 780 km., it usually takes people a month to walk and about two weeks to cycle.
+It is a beauty.

 2. Via de Plata

-The longest formal route to Santiago, it has 1000 kms. to trudge for about 6 to 8 weeks.
+The longest formal route to Santiago is 1000 km. to trudge for about 6 to 8 weeks.
 You will go through Sevilla, Badajoz, Caceres, Salamanca and Zamora, Orense, Pontevendra and La Coruna.
-Serious boots are needed, but what an adventure.
+Heavy boots are needed, but what an adventure.

 3. Camino del Norte

-This is the oldest route taken by pilgrims when most of Spain was still under the Moors so it followed the coast to avoid the bandits.
-It starts from the small town of Irun following the coast until Galicia where it joins the Camino Frances in Arzua.
-The distance is about 825 kms.
+This route is the oldest taken by pilgrims when most of Spain was still under the Moors, so it followed the coast to avoid the bandits.
+It starts from the small town of Irun following the coast until Galicia, where it joins the Camino Frances in Arzua.
+The distance is about 825 km.

 4. Camino Ingles

-Started in the 12th century, this was a popular route for pilgrims coming from England, Scotland, Ireland and the Nordic countries.
-It is the shortest way starting from Ferrol or A Coruna after you have arrived by boat.
-If you want your Compostelana, you need 100 kms. of walking.
-Ferrol will give you 118 kms. while A Coruna, only 74 kms.
+Starting in the 12th century, this was a popular route for pilgrims from England, Scotland, Ireland, and the Nordic countries.
+It is the shortest Way starting from Ferrol or A Coruna after you have arrived by boat.
+If you want your Compostelana, you need 100 km. of walking.
+Ferrol will give you 118 km. while A Coruna, only 74 km.
 You can easily walk this route in 3-5 days.
 Do not bring any footballs!
 The Spanish will thrash you and subtract miles.

 5. Camino Portugues

 With roots in the middle ages, this route starts at Lisbon, Porto or Tui and will take you 612kms, 240kms or 119kms.
-Historic towns, cities and monuments displaying the wealth of Portugal and Spain in the Age of Conquest line the routes.
+Historic towns, cities, and monuments displaying Portugal and Spain's wealth in the Age of Conquest line the routes.
 It is also naturally beautiful.

 6. Camino Primitivo

-Having its origin from King Alfonso II of Asturias who walked this route to visit the tomb of St. James, it starts in Oviedo and crosses through Asturias including the villages of Las Regueras, Grado, Salas, Tineo, Pola de Allande and Grandas de Salime before it joins the Camino Frances in Melide.
+Having its origin from King Alfonso II of Asturias, who walked this route to visit the tomb of St. James, it starts in Oviedo.
+It crosses through Asturias, including Las Regueras, Grado, Salas, Tineo, Pola de Allende and Grandas de Salime before joining the Camino Frances in Melide.

-There are other routes, not just these 6 and depending on your flights, you can join any of these along the way.
+There are other routes, not just these six.
+Depending on your flights, you can join any of these along the Way.
 Many are well sign-posted.

 Santiago de Compostela Map